Hatch Cover Testing

 Our watertight integrity leak detectors use ultrasound to monitor the watertight integrity of any room or compartment, with the capability to locate leak sites as small as 0.5mm in diameter.
 They are commonly used for watertight integrity testing of hatch covers, watertight doors, multi-cable transit (MCT) areas across bulkheads in marine structures.
 Ideal for detecting leaking hatch covers, hatch coamings and any hatch cover gasket.

 Our Portascanner® range of ultrasound testing systems are powerful, portable tools to aid you in your watertight integrity testing procedures.
-In our opinion its the most accurate ultrasonic hatch cover tester on the market.
+In our opinion it’s the most accurate ultrasonic test, air test and hatch cover tester on the market.

 P/N: 509004-PRO